-During summer, there can be 3 ferries per day sailing from Athens to Folegandros island in Greece.
+There is at least one ferry a day sailing from Piraeus Port in Athens to Folegandros island in Greece.
 Here's more about the Athens Folegandros ferry route.

 Folegandros island in Greece